Giants vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the favorite in seven of their past 10 games and have gone 3-4 in those contests.
+- The Giants have played as the favorite in seven of their past 10 games and have won three of those contests.

-- In their last 10 games with a total, the Giants and their opponents have failed to hit the over five times.
+- The Giants and their opponents have combined to hit the over six times in their last 10 games with a total.

-- The Giants have won four of their last nine games against the spread.
+- Over their last 10 games, the Giants are 3-5-0 against the spread.

 Explore More About This Game